devjeetr/ts_utils/docs/README.md

     ...
 ```

-All functions in `ts_utils.iter` take an optional argument `traversal_fitler`, which allows you to filter out nodes from the
+All functions in `ts_utils.iter` take an optional argument `traversal_filter`, which allows you to filter out nodes from the
 traversal.
 If a `traversal_filter(node) == False`, the entire subtree
 rooted at `node` is skipped.